-Although to a very limited extent, the Company's field of activity is subject to financial risks arising from changes in foreign currency exchange rates.
+Although to a very limited extent, the Company is subject to financial risks arising from changes in foreign currency exchange rates due to its field of activity.
 Market risk exposures of the Group are measured using sensitivity analysis.
 In the current period, there has been no significant change to the Company's exposure to market risks or the manner in which it manages and measures the risks with respect to the previous period.